 ANZ has highlighted its FOFA implementation credentials, claiming it has implemented the best interests duty for all its advisers and fully removed conflicted remuneration across its product suite.

-The submission also noted the bank is keen to work with government and regulators to ensure clarity on “a number of technical aspects” of FOFA, including the opt-in and fee disclosure requirements.
+“On 1 July 2013, ANZ had implemented the best interest duty for all ANZ advisers that operate either out of our bank branches or through our aligned dealer groups,” the submission states.The submission also noted the bank is keen to work with government and regulators to ensure clarity on “a number of technical aspects” of FOFA, including the opt-in and fee disclosure requirements.

 InterPrac advisers are joining the AIOFP in a move funded by Sequoia director Garry Crole.

 The Quality of Advice Review (QAR) aimed to improve access to advice for all Australians, but will the government’s ...